- #1: Introduction

 Test Descriptions

-Over the course of our tests, we always started by writing a description in our it function call as its first argument, before then writing the actual test as the second argument for our it function call.
+function call.
 However, we haven't really seen the main use of the description.
 When we run our tests we see something of this nature in our console:

-If we simply go to our jest.config file and add a certain option we would see something more rich.
-Open your jest config file and addverbose: true to the configuration.
-Your jest.config should now look like this.
+file and add a certain option we would see something more rich.
+Open your jest config file and addverbose: true

 import nextJest from "next/jest";